tawsbob/telegram-bot-maker/README.md

 - About weeks to accept pull request with bugfix
 - Very verbose to work listening to answers and creating buttons / menus

+That module arose from my need to create a bot, so I needed to quickly develop a module that would meet my needs, so I didn't bother to implement all the methods / features available in the telegram API.

+**My only concern was to develop code that didn't break the application.**

+#### If you want to help implement new features or improve code quality, your help is most welcome! 😊

 ## Requirements

 - Nodejs V8 +

 ## Limitations
 It's only for long polling bot, **Webhook** will be implemented soon.
+Feel free to help us!

 ## Usage